A New and Better Way to Restore Knee Function and Relieve the Pain of Kneecap Arthritis and Wear

-Articular cartilage is that tissue covering the ends of bones where they meet to form a joint (think of the knuckle of a chicken drumstick).
-That precious layer must remain intact ,smooth,and of a proper thickness or your body weight will not be cushioned and the bending of the joint will feel rough with increased mechanical friction.
+Articular cartilage is the tissue covering the ends of bones where they meet to form a joint (think of the knuckle of a chicken drumstick).
+That precious layer must remain intact, smooth and of a proper thickness, or your body weight will not be cushioned and the bending of the joint will feel rough with increased mechanical friction.

 The indications for patellofemoral replacement are summarized in Table 2.
-While operative replacement of any portion of the knee joint is one of the last options,it is often the only good choice left when other treatments fail of result in increased pain.
-We have found a definite trend of more rapid recovery,better function, more predictable return to work,and decreased dependency on pain medication with this operation.
+While operative replacement of any portion of the knee joint is one of the last options, it is often the only remaining choice when other treatments fail or result in increased pain.
+We have found a definite trend of more rapid recovery, better function, more predictable return to work and decreased dependency on pain medication with this operation.
 Patients can become very depressed and socially drained by the stress of constant pain and ineffectual prior treatment.
-Patellofemoral replacement offers more predictable relief from these problems in our experience.
+Patellofemoral replacement offers more predictable relief from these problems.

 Table 2.
 Indications for Patellofemoral Replacement

-Yes,some patients cannot have this operation either because they wait too long and their knee is too damaged or they have one of the conditions listed in Table 3.
+Some patients cannot have this operation either because their knee is too damaged or they have one of the conditions listed in Table 3.

-However,most patients should consider this procedure as a possible option for their patella arthritis and get evaluated before choosing a final solution.
-It is important to seek a surgeon who has experience with patellofemoral replacement,since opinions vary greatly depending upon the individual surgeon' s own preferences .
+However, most patients should consider this procedure as a possible option for their patella arthritis and get evaluated before choosing a treatment.
+It is important to seek a surgeon who has experience with patellofemoral replacement, since opinions vary greatly depending upon the individual surgeon's own preferences.

 - No attempt at nonoperative care or to rule out other sources of pain

-- Arthritis involving the tibiofemoral articulation greater than Kellgren Grade I/ II
+- Arthritis involving the tibiofemoral articulation greater than Kellgren Grade 1/2

 - Systemic inflammatory arthropathy